percybolmer/go4data/examples/csvToElastic/README.md

 ```

-The workflow file in this case would look like
+The go4data file in this case would look like
 ```yaml
 - id: 1
   name: listdirectory